-1. This Agreement shall enter into force on the date of Croatia's written notification to the United States that Croatia has completed its necessary internal procedures for entry into force of this Agreement.

-2. Either Party may terminate this Agreement by giving notice of termination in writing to the other Party.
-Such termination shall become effective on the first day of the month following the expiration of a period of 12 months after the date of the notice of termination.

-3. The Parties shall, prior to December 31, 2016, consult in good faith to amend this Agreement as necessary to reflect progress on the commitments set forth in Article 6 of this Agreement.
+- 1. This Agreement shall enter into force on the date of the Dominican Republic's written notification to the United States that the Dominican Republic has completed its necessary internal procedures for entry into force of this Agreement. - 2.
+Either Party may terminate this Agreement by giving notice of termination in writing to the other Party.
+Such termination shall become effective on the first day of the month following the expiration of a period of 12 months after the date of the notice of termination. - 3.
+The Parties shall, prior to December 31, 2018, consult in good faith to amend this Agreement as necessary to reflect progress on the commitments set forth in Article 6 of this Agreement.

-In witness whereof, the undersigned, being duly authorized thereto by their respective Governments, have signed this Agreement.
+In witness whereof, the undersigned, being d uly authorized thereto by their respective Governments, have signed this Agreement.
+Done at, in duplicate, in the English equally authentic, this day of, 20 FOR THE GOVERNMENT OF THE FOR THE GOVERNMENT OF THE UNITED STATES OF AMERICA: DOMINICAN REPUBLIC: